Metallus’ bitter comeuppance

 Perfectly summarizing Thor’s rock-philosophy in a 4 word chorus, We Live To Rock is a metal anthem for the ages.

 It hails from a time in metal when the greatest source of inspiration was one’s own devotion to, and level of – rocking.
-These were the good ole days; the days when all you had to do was talk about the manner in which you rocked, how much, and that you fully intended to continue rocking, to make a great song.
+These were the good ole days; the days when all you had to do was talk about how much you rocked, the manner in which you rocked and that you fully intended to continue rocking, to make a great song.

 And a great song it is.

 The end sample is from John Cody Fasano’s Thor: The Rock Opera.
-Taking place after the events of The Intercessor, the final installment in the Rock ‘N Roll Nightmare Trilogy finds Thor battling the evil snake god Jörmungandr and his evil karaoke henchman Metallus.
+Taking place after the events of Edge of Hell’s sequel The Intercessor, the final installment in the Rock ‘N Roll Nightmare Trilogy finds Thor battling the evil snake god Jörmungandr and his evil karaoke henchman Metallus.

 Me Against The World by Lizzy Borden

 Heavy Metal contains a demonic power.
-It seems a sinister and subversive force seeking to set upon our children and corrupt them against ourselves, our religions and our very way of life.
+It seems a sinister and subversive force seeking to set upon our children and corrupt them against ourselves, our values, our religions and our very way of life.

-Fasano’s second roll ‘n rock horror odyssey plays almost like the antithesis to Edge of Hell.
+Fasano’s second roll ‘n rock horror odyssey plays almost like antithetical companion piece to Edge of Hell.
 Where Thor’s metal works as a power of light to defeat the Devil, The Black Roses show us it can also have the power conspire with the old scratch and do his bidding.

 Viewed as such, they make a nice double feature.
 Black Roses, however (for better or worse) is a much more polished work.
 In not serving as a vehicle for Jon-Mikl Thor’s ego and equally large wardrobe, the whole thing feels less like a glorified music video and more like a genuine film.